elasekness/BMS500C/Day 1.md

 There are several sequence databases – NCBI, JGI, EMBL - that you might encounter.
 You might want to explore each of these to familiarize yourself with the resources they offer.
 We will focus on NCBI.
-Our goal is to download a reference genome (Wuhan-1) for SARS-CoV-2, which we will use later to perform a reference-based assembly and an outbreak analysis.
-We will also want to download the accompanying annotation file (gff file), which provides a description of the genes, the function of the coding sequences, and the nucleotide positions of the genes in the genome and the translated coding sequences (faa file).
+Our goal is to download the same reference genome that you copied to your `reference` directory.
+We also want to download the accompanying annotation file (gff file), which provides a description of the genes, the function of the coding sequences, and the start and stop positions of the genes in the genome.

 Navigate to NCBI’s homepage: [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov/)